Skills Gap: How To Understand and Use it to Your Advantage

 Tips on handling skills gap

-In summary, you should start by evaluating the teams within your organization and determine where attention is required.
-A good knowledge of your business as a whole will save you from skill gaps slipping under your radar.
+In summary, you should start by evaluating the teams within your organization and determining where attention is required.
+A good knowledge of your business as a whole will prevent skill gaps from slipping under your radar.

 Training is key!
-Training will make your current employees feel valued and new/prospective employees be more productive.
-A high quality workforce is likely to be the highest determinant of business success, so don’t hesitate to offer training and support.
+It will make your current employees feel valued and new/prospective employees more productive.
+A high-quality workforce is likely to be the highest determinant of business success, so don’t hesitate to offer training and support.

-Thirdly, make sure you have a robust hiring strategy.
+Thirdly, ensure you have a robust hiring strategy.
 Be specific but open-minded about the candidates you consider.
-Think about what each person can bring to your business.
+Consider what each person can bring to your business.

 Closing

 Automation, in tandem with the COVID-19 recession, is creating a ‘double-disruption’ scenario for workers.
-By approaching your skills gap head-on, you can get more comfortable in knowing where you need to invest in training, resourcing and how you are going to actively tackle them.
-For many companies skills gaps are a weakness, but you can turn them into strengths!
+By approaching your skills gap head-on, you can get more comfortable knowing where you need to invest in training and resourcing and how you will tackle them actively.
+Skills gaps are a weakness for many companies, but you can turn them into strengths!

 Share